lynnaloo/xtuple-vagrant/README.md

     cd dev/xtuple/node-datasource
     node main.js

-Launch your local browser and navigate to the static IP Address `http://192.168.33.10:8888` or the alias that you used in the hosts file `http://xtuple-vagrant:8888`
+Launch your local browser and navigate to application using localhost `http://localhost:8888` or the static IP Address of the virtual machine `http://192.168.33.10:8888`

 Default username and password to your local application are `admin`